 All drivers should know better than to try to drive a car after having too much to drink.
 The reality is many folks fail to use common sense, break the law, and end up causing car accidents.

 At Richard Schwartz & Associates Injury Lawyers, P.A., we advocate for victims of drunk driving accidents in Mississippi.
 For more than 40 years, our firm has been delivering successful outcomes for clients facing costly medical bills, lost income, and ongoing pain and suffering due to their injuries.
-If you have been injured by a drunk driver, you may be entitled to compensation for your damages.

 We Help Recover Your Losses